- More of us are trying to make sustainable spending choices.

 We’re all working at it, you don’t have to kill yourself over it.
 It’s little tiny things and I’m always learning because we’re not perfect, far from it.

-That quote from Jason Mamoa shows that making sustainable choices isn’t a competition.
-Look at what switches you might be able to make in your own life to be more sustainable.
+This quote from Jason Mamoa reminds us that making more sustainable consumer choices takes time.
+Look at what changes you might be able to make in your own life to be more sustainable with how you spend your money.